BarrosoK/multithread_server/README.md

 There are a couple shared run configurations for IntelliJ.

+There is also a client function which is REALLY basic and hardcoded.
+I would recommend you to create your own client aside in order to develop efficiently

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.